OneKeePass/desktop/docs/FAQ.md

 Accordingly you can use only a master password or only a key file or both to secure your database

+## What happens when a database is locked?

+Locking is not only about hiding the screen.
+From release 0.25.0 onwards, locking a database also protects what is held in memory:

+- The decrypted contents of the database are removed from memory and kept only as encrypted data until you unlock it again
+- Entry attachment contents are protected the same way, and the plain content is overwritten before it is released
+- A locked database is not reachable by the browser extension — password autofill, passkey registration and passkey authentication only see databases that are unlocked
+- A locked database cannot be saved.
+If it has unsaved changes, OneKeePass tells you so and asks you to unlock it first, or to close/quit without saving those changes

+You can lock a database from the toolbar, from the **Database -> Lock Database** menu, or automatically through the session timeout in **Application Settings -> Security**.

+## Does OneKeePass lock my databases when the computer goes to sleep?

+Yes.
+From release 0.25.0 onwards, all open databases are locked when the machine is about to suspend or sleep, on macOS, Windows and Linux.

+This matters because a suspended machine may write its whole memory image to a hibernation or sleep file on disk.
+The locking is done before the system sleeps, so what lands in that file is encrypted data rather than your decrypted passwords.
+When you come back, the databases are showing the lock screen and you unlock them as usual.

+## Can I unlock quickly with Windows Hello or TouchID?

+Yes.
+When your computer supports it, OneKeePass can re-unlock an already open database with the system's own authentication instead of retyping the master password:

+- **macOS** — TouchID / FaceID
+- **Windows** — Windows Hello (PIN or biometric), from release 0.25.0 onwards

+The key needed while a database is open is held by the platform's own secure store — the Keychain on macOS, Credential Manager on Windows, and the freedesktop Secret Service (GNOME Keyring, KWallet and similar) on Linux.
+It is never written to the database file or to the application preferences.

+This only applies to a database that is already open in OneKeePass.
+Opening a database from disk always requires the master key.

 ## How are entries organized ?
 Entries are organized so that you can view them as  Entry types or Categories or Group tree or Tagged entries.